cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 found = ulocate(:ore, @copper, out x, out y);    // Also calls the user-defined function
 ```

-It is not possible to call a Mindustry Logic function if a matching user-defined function exists.
+It is not possible to call a Logic function if a matching user-defined function exists.

 ## Debugging functions